Mobility in transition

 Embracing open data responsibly

-The key to an effective approach lies in connecting data infrastructure throughout the passenger journey.
-By creating and embracing open platforms that enable interoperability and innovation, we can ensure privacy, security and accountability.
+The key to an effective approach lies in connecting data infrastructure throughout the passenger journey by creating and embracing data platforms that enable interoperability.
+Deploying governance thoroughly ensures privacy, security and accountability.

 Combining human factors and data science